kekofraile/opti-flow-wiz/README.md

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+Requirements:

+- Node.js >= 20 (recommended 20.18.0)
+- npm (bundled with Node)

+Tip: use nvm to install/manage Node: [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: